Pam

 Banks give us bank account bonuses to as an incentive to try them out.

 I try and avoid the bonuses that want a direct deposit because it is kind of a hassle to change what banks I have my wages deposited to all the time.
 Some banks do have some workarounds as you will find in the information found on Doctor of Credit.
 This includes making a transfer from another bank.
-We are primarily a beginner’s travel hacking site so won’t keep you updated on all the bank account bonuses.
+We are primarily a beginner’s site about credit card points and milesso won’t keep you updated on all the bank account bonuses.
 We just wanted you to know there is another way to help offset some of your travel costs.

 I did think it might be fun for you to see what bonuses I received one year and what I had to do to get them.
 Some are only available in certain states or are not currently available.
 I find many every year though – you just have to keep looking!